variousauthors/monstermash-jam-2014/NEXTSTEPS.md

 [x] Replay 1 still demonstrates a dropped charge shot [ ] bullets need animations too
 [ ] track bullets in a pool and ensure limits are respected

+## Shooting: Animation ##

+[ ] bullets animation should trail behind their collision box,
+    so the tip of the bullet should always be in the same position on the sprite
+[ ] blasts and mega_blasts are initially slower than pellets,
+    during the muzzle flair animation, but then speed up:
+    - blasts match pellet speed
+    - mega_blasts overtake pellets

 ### BUGS ###